-Contaminated Diluted Engine Oil
+Contaminated Engine Oil

 Engine oil reduces bearing friction, transfers heat, and protects from corrosion.
 Its primary function is to lubricate and cool engine components providing a cushion for bearings and transferring heat from the engine's cylinders.